Mayor of St. Joe's - St. Joseph School Seattle

 Why have a race for Mayor of St. Joe's?

-Candidate applications accepted April 17-April 25
+Candidate applications accepted February 12-29

 Each week when voting opens we will provide a link to the ballot.
 You can share that link with family and friends.
 Each vote is $1 but there is no limit on the number of votes each candidate can receive.